Plaxton: 1960s and 1970s

 As styling development commenced it was realised that to design another coach to match the success of the Panorama Elite series was to be a challenge.
 Looking at the existing range of Panorama Elite III it was decided to use the Elite's most striking feature, notably the size of the windows and the curves that departed in every direction.
 The front of the coach was to follow closely with Elite by using the same double headlights with a panel between them (although the centre panel depended on the chassis requirements).
 The slats again horizontal but were fewer in number and thicker.
-The sides of the grill were squared up and were of stainless steel and not aluminium.
+The sides of the grille were squared up and were of stainless steel and not aluminium.
 A chrome bumper with 5 mi/h over-riders at the bottom with two steps to allow access to the windscreen.
 Pantograph wipers with speed control were added.
 The dome was slatted on the early models but was not popular so was removed and simplified from Supreme IV.
 The side profile again had angles going in all directions although the main change to the side was that the windows curved into the cant rail almost like the Mercedes-Benz O302 bodies.
 The effect was to catch the light and highlighted the whole coach at roof level.
 The rear was like Panorama Elite with vertical lozenge shaped lights but the units themselves were slightly bigger, squared, more definite.

 The interior had been updated with a new dashboard and a driver's locker, non-reflective laminates and a re-designed front cabinet.
 The lift up roof vents and light clusters containing the speakers were almost like those of the final Panorama Elite III.
 Some very early Supremes had wood interior domes like Panorama Elite however this was changed from wood surrounding the clock to having ABS mouldings in black.
 The ceiling was of laminate that was bordered by chrome trim.

 The racks though went through several important stages before the final design that would see Supreme through to the series.